mischegoss/sample-lp-webpack/01-Activities/04-Stu_NPM-Libraries/README.md

 ## Actual Behavior

-When I click on the button, the boxes do not toggle.
+When I click on the button, the boxes do not toggle and remain visible.

 ## Steps to Reproduce the Problem

-1. Navigate to the `Unsolved` folder in the browser in the command line and run `npx webpack`.
+1. Navigate to the `Unsolved` folder in the browser in the command line and run `npm installl` and `npx webpack`.

 2. Open `Unsolved/dist/index.html` in the browser.

 3. Click on the `toggle boxes` button.
-The boxes do not disappear.
+The boxes remain visible..

 4. Open the console.
 An error message reads `Uncaught ReferenceError: $ is not defined`.

 ## 💡 Hints

-How can you configure Webpack to use global variables used in libraries like JQuery?
+How can you configure Webpack to use global variables used in libraries like jQuery?

 ## 🏆 Bonus